Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The University of Bern and its Library in 1905

 Since the theory of special relativity is associated with Albert Einstein, who settled in Bern in 1902 and remained there until 1909, it is useful to recall the history of the University and its library.

 The University of Bern, officially founded in 1834 \cite{unibe-hist}, belongs to a long tradition of higher education in the city dating back to the sixteenth century.
 In 1528, Bern established a High School intended for the training of Protestant pastors.
 Transformed into an Academy in 1805, it comprised four faculties: theology, law, medicine, and philosophy.
 Under the impulse of the liberal Bernese government, the Academy became a university in 1834, conceived in a spirit of social and political openness.
 The institution experienced rapid growth, especially after the creation of the Swiss federal state in 1848.
-By around 1885, it had already become the largest university in the country.
-Foreign students, particularly from Germany and Russia, made up more than half of the enrollment.
-Among them, Russian women students paved the way for the admission of women in the 1870s.
+By the late nineteenth century, it had become one of the leading universities in Switzerland.
+Foreign students, particularly from Germany and Russia, made up a large part of the enrollment.
+Among them, Russian women students played an important role in the admission of women to university studies in Bern.
 At the turn of the century, Bern also distinguished itself through several remarkable figures: in 1903, the philosopher Anna Tumarkin became the first woman in Europe authorized to supervise doctoral theses and to serve on a university council.
-In the same year, the university inaugurated its main building on Grosse Schanze Street, designed by the Bernese architects Alfred Hodel and Eduard Joos.
+In the same year, the university inaugurated its main building on the Grosse Schanze, designed by the Bernese architects Alfred Hodler and Eduard Joos.
 A few years later, in 1909, the surgeon Theodor Kocher, a professor at the institution, was awarded the Nobel Prize in Medicine, further strengthening the university’s international reputation.

-The University Library \cite{ub-geschichte}, located since 1887 on Herrengasse Street after the merger of the municipal and university collections, occupied the premises of a former Franciscan monastery.
-These vaulted halls, refurbished in the nineteenth century, held about 175,000 volumes in 1905.
-The space, sober but already too narrow for the expanding collections, constituted the scientific heart of the city.
-The library, open to all readers including non-residents, offered free access to students and professors.
-Other users paid a modest entrance fee and an annual subscription.
+The University Library \cite{ub-geschichte} had deep roots in the city’s scholarly institutions.
+After the Reformation, the collections of the Latin school, the collegiate church, and the dissolved Bernese monasteries were brought together between 1533 and 1535.
+In the nineteenth century, the library system underwent several reorganizations, and by the beginning of the twentieth century it had become one of the principal documentary resources of the city.
+The library was not a closed university facility.
+It was open to students, professors, members of learned societies, and, under regulated conditions, to a wider public of readers.
+This openness is important for understanding the documentary environment available in Bern around 1905.